 A key worker is a public sector employee who is considered to provide an essential service and is in receipt of an income of £30,000 or less per annum (per person, not per household).
-Salary threshold to be reviewed and published annually.
-A local connection to the borough is also required.
+Salary threshold to be reviewed and published annually and can be found on the Council's website here.
+This review will come into effect from the 1st April of the next financial year and will be calculated by applying the previous September's CPI rate to the salary threshold.